Enterprise Architecture 4.0

 while avoiding the main pitfalls of digital transformations?

-The first risk is simply losing sight of the meaning of these digital transformations by launching costly projects for new technological solutions without studying the real needs: what will these technologies be used for?
-What needs does the implemented digital transformation meet?
-What are the business objectives?
+The primary risk lies in losing sight of the true purpose behind digital transformations, as organizations may embark on expensive projects for new technological solutions without thoroughly assessing their actual requirements.
+Important questions arise: What will these technologies be utilized for?
+Which specific needs does the digital transformation address?
+What are the overarching business goals?

 Increase the operational and overall efficiency of the company